-- Pancreas and Islet Cell Transplants are considered medically necessary for 1 or more of the following: - Autologous islet cell transplantation is considered medically necessary as an adjunct to a near or total pancreatectomy for individuals with 1 or more of the following: - chronic pancreatitis - Non-malignant conditions is an accepted treatment to prevent the immediate onset of insulindependent diabetes mellitus. - o Pancreas transplants alone (PTA) is considered medically necessary for ALL of the following: - Individual has Type 1 or type 2 diabetes mellitus with 1 or more of the following: - Type 1 diabetes mellitus with 1 or more of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness and/or frequent hypoglycemic episodes despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Type 2 diabetes mellitus with 1 or more of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Appropriate individuals will have ALL of the following: - Insulin requiring diabetes for > 5 years receiving ≤ 1 unit/kg/day - BMI < 30 - Age < 60 - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - Left ventricular ejection fraction ≥ 40% with no left ventricular hypertrophy - No history of malignancy (if there is a positive history of malignancy, a requirement of an oncology evaluation to determine status of disease has been performed.) - Simultaneous kidney-pancreas transplants (SPK) or Pancreas after Kidney Transplant (PAK) is considered medically necessary for ALL of the following: - Individual has type 1 or type 2 diabetes mellitus - Individual qualifies for kidney transplant. - Individual had a social and psychological evaluation and any identified issues have been addressed. - Individual has been evaluated and the procedure has been approved by the institutional transplant committee. - The criteria for covering a pancreas transplant alone are not applicable when a kidney is also being transplanted. - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - Left ventricular ejection fraction ≥ 40% with no left ventricular hypertrophy - No history of malignancy (if there is a positive history of malignancy, a requirement of an oncology evaluation to determine status of disease has been performed.) - Non-correctable coronary artery disease - Retransplantations is usually due to non-function of the grafted organ(s), chronic rejection, and chronic allograft pancreatitis.
+- Pancreas and Islet Cell Transplants are considered medically necessary for 1 or more of the following: - Autologous islet cell transplantation is considered medically necessary as an adjunct to a near or total pancreatectomy for individuals with 1 or more of the following: - chronic pancreatitis - Non-malignant conditions is an accepted treatment to prevent the immediate onset of insulindependent diabetes mellitus. - Pancreas transplants alone (PTA) Pancreas transplants alone (PTA) is considered medically necessary for FAMIS children and Cardinal members under 21 years when ALL of the following criteria are met: - Individual has Type 1 or type 2 diabetes mellitus with 1 or more of the following: - Type 1 diabetes mellitus with 1 or more of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness and/or frequent hypoglycemic episodes despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Type 2 diabetes mellitus with 1 or more of the following: - Labile diabetes mellitus with documented life-threatening hypoglycemic unawareness despite optimal medical management, Clark Hypoglycemic Score ≥ 4 (see Appendix C) - Physical or psychological inability to safely administer exogenous insulin - Appropriate individuals will have ALL of the following: - Insulin requiring diabetes for > 5 years receiving ≤ 1 unit/kg/day - BMI < 30 - Age < 60 - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - Left ventricular ejection fraction $\geq$ 40% with no left ventricular hypertrophy - No history of malignancy (if there is a positive history of malignancy, a requirement of an oncology evaluation to determine status of disease has been performed.) - Simultaneous kidney-pancreas transplants (SPK) or Pancreas after Kidney Transplant (PAK) are considered medically necessary for FAMIS children and Cardinal members under 21 years when ALL of the following criteria are met: - Individual has type 1 or type 2 diabetes mellitus - Individual qualifies for kidney transplant. - Individual had a social and psychological evaluation and any identified issues have been addressed. - Individual has been evaluated and the procedure has been approved by the institutional transplant committee. - The criteria for covering a pancreas transplant alone are not applicable when a kidney is also being transplanted. - No history of major vascular events such as bilateral limb amputations and disabling CVA - Not actively smoking - Left ventricular ejection fraction ≥ 40% with no left ventricular hypertrophy - No history of malignancy (if there is a positive history of malignancy, a requirement of an oncology evaluation to determine status of disease has been performed.) - Non-correctable coronary artery disease - Retransplantations is usually due to non-function of the grafted organ(s), chronic rejection, and chronic allograft pancreatitis.